Simon's background is in biomedical and health science. He also writes about fashion, nature, and photography.

 During my graduate studies, I developed a love for architecture.
-I would often go to the library and look through architecture books for exciting new buildings and skyscrapers.
+I often went to the library and looked through architecture books for exciting new buildings and skyscrapers.
 What I particularly loved was glass.
 Seeing it on buildings made me excited and euphoric.
 I associate it with high class, elegance, and a touch of formality.
 Montreal, where I went to school, was a wonderful city for glass-encased buildings.
 They had many beautiful glass facades.

 Extensive use of glass, however, is less common in Kingston.
 There are only a handful of buildings with a glass facade.
 We'll take a look at these buildings in the following photo essay.

 The Isabel Bader Centre is a Queen's University facility that houses a large performance hall, studio theatre, film screening room, rehearsal hall, and an arts and media lab.
 Exteriorly, it is mainly made of glass and steel.
 This gorgeous and modern building was completed in 2014.
 The Isabel was designed by N45 and Oslo's Snøhetta architects.
 I love the large expanse of glass overlooking Lake Ontario.

 What I immediately love about the photo below is the regular rhythm of the glass panels.
 We can see the repeated glass panels that create this rhythm, and also the repeated vertical lines, and the small square steel structure between each glass panel.

 The warm yellow-orange light inside adds a nice touch to the photo.
 The grey colour of the glass and the steel are very cold.
 The interior light acts like a fire that warms the entire structure.